 "Guerre et Paix" turns Steve, Will's father, into an unrecognizable drinker and Domestic Abuser, who, given that the story pairs Will with Warren, also gets the obligatory token homophobe role.
 It's also revealed that Josie cheated on him with someone heavily implied to be Wolverine, which is portrayed as a good thing.
 By the end, Steve's been carted off to rehab and Josie runs into the arms of her Hopeless Suitor, Mr. Boy.
 In the film, his worst trait is simply being a little too obsessed with the family name.

-The author of Moon Daughter, a Percy Jackson fanfiction, gives Annabeth this treatment.
+The author of Moon Daughter (which you can find here), a Percy Jackson and the Olympians fanfiction, gives Annabeth this treatment.
 She is described as a "blond slut" who moves to the Aphrodite cabin, has "herpees from smoking Pot", and dumps Percy so he can "abbandon the prep lifestyle."

 One particularly bad and extremely unsettling NSFW Degrassi fic called The Junkie Journals turns RileyStavros into a Mind Rapist, gay basher, drug addict, Jerk Jock, Villain Sue, and Karma Houdini.
 People walk away from the story feeling like they've come across the seedy underbelly of the world.
 All of this without warning or explanation.
 The main character of the story is also rescued by Peter, but it's a mystery why the so-called "author" couldn't just make up an OC who's evil instead of having to defile Riley's character.